-This is also called aviation logistics, and this plays a critical role in the global economy.
-The World Bank asserted that air transport is a crucial enabler in the economic development and growth of a nation.
+This is also called aviation logistics, which plays a critical role in the global economy.
+The World Bank asserted that air transport is a crucial enabler in a nation’s economic development and growth.
 Air transport expedites integration in the global economy and further provides connectivity not only on a national, regional, or international scale.
 This mode of transport helps generate trade, create employment opportunities, and promote tourism.

 Aviation Job Growth, Prospects, and Outlook

-According to the Bureau of Labor Statistics, demand for airline pilots is expected to remain stable through 2022, and those with more experience and flight hours can enjoy job advancement and better benefits throughout their careers.
+According to the Bureau of Labor Statistics, demand for airline pilots is expected to remain stable through 2031.
+Those with more experience and flight hours can enjoy job advancement and better benefits throughout their careers.
 An improving economy in the country, the expansion of international carriers, and a pilot shortage all contribute to a higher demand for trained pilots.

 Purdue’s School of Aviation and Transportation Technology provides an intensive teaching model with comprehensive hands-on training education techniques.
 Since Purdue University focuses on teaching and the sciences, the university’s aviation school is surely able to match up with its ranking.

 Purdue’s aviation college has seven undergraduate aviation degrees, including but not limited to professional flight, aviation management, and aerospace financial analysis.

 They also offer graduate school programs such as a doctorate in aviation technology, aerospace management (on-campus and online), or MS in aviation.